dolthub/docs/content/reference/cli.md

 Use to enable more efficient batch processing for large SQL import scripts consisting of only INSERT statements.
 Other statements types are not guaranteed to work in this mode.

 `--data-dir`:
-Defines a directory whose subdirectories should all be dolt data repositories accessible as independent databases within
+Defines a directory whose subdirectories should all be dolt data repositories accessible as independent databases within.
+Defaults to the current directory.

 `--doltcfg-dir`:
-Defines a directory that contains configuration files for dolt
+Defines a directory that contains configuration files for dolt.
+Defaults to `$data-dir/.doltcfg`.

 `-c`, `--continue`:
 Continue running queries on an error.
 Used for batch mode only.